researchingadi/QGRAV/README.md

 ## The Core Contribution

-Every deep learning GW detection paper fuses multi-detector information through concatenation, pooling, or temporal attention — none encode the physical constraint that distinguishes a real signal from a glitch: a true gravitational wave must produce a correlated, coherent signal across the network with a time delay consistent with propagation at the speed of light.
+Every deep learning GW detection paper fuses multi-detector information through concatenation, pooling, or temporal attention, none encode the physical constraint that distinguishes a real signal from a glitch: a true gravitational wave must produce a correlated, coherent signal across the network with a time delay consistent with propagation at the speed of light.

 QGRAV encodes this constraint as an architectural prior: